Biraj007/Registration-MVC/README.md

 📝 License
 This project is free to use for learning and demo purposes.

-yaml
-Copy
-Edit

----

-## ✅ How to Use

-1. Copy the above content
 2. Go to your GitHub repo → **Add file → Create new file**
 3. Name it: `README.md`
 4. Paste and **Commit** ✅